TessorNetwork/stFury/readme-docs/md/epochs_README.md

 3. cleans up old records
 4. creates empty epoch unbonding records for the next day

-If in a `stride_epoch` identifier it: 5. creates and deposits records on each host zone 6. sets withdrawal addresses 7. updates redemption rates (if the epoch coincides with the correct interval) 8. processes `TRANSFER_QUEUE` deposit records to the delegation Interchain Account (if the epoch coincides with the correct interval) 9. processes `DELEGATION_QUEUE` deposit records to the delegation Interchain Account (if the epoch coincides with the correct interval) 10.
+If in a `dredger_epoch` identifier it: 5. creates and deposits records on each host zone 6. sets withdrawal addresses 7. updates redemption rates (if the epoch coincides with the correct interval) 8. processes `TRANSFER_QUEUE` deposit records to the delegation Interchain Account (if the epoch coincides with the correct interval) 9. processes `DELEGATION_QUEUE` deposit records to the delegation Interchain Account (if the epoch coincides with the correct interval) 10.
 Query the rewards account using interchain queries, with the transfer callback to a delegation account as a staked record (if at proper interval)

 ### How modules receive hooks